 If you’re a people person who’s talented at re-styling, colouring and cutting hair, this profession is right up your alley.
 The joy you’ll get out of transforming a client’s look will be worth the hours spent on your feet all day.

 2. Music producer

-This job requires you to tune up your acoustic artistry and have an ear for young talent.
-As a music producer, you’ll need to be good at networking and maintaining key contacts while having the knack to mix and produce tracks that appeal to your target market.
+This job requires you to tune up your acoustic artistry and possess an ear for young talent.
+As a music producer, you’ll need to be a strong networker, while having the technical nous to mix and produce tracks that appeal to your target market.

 3. Art director

 Are you always thinking of new ideas and want to lead a pack of like-minded employees to bring your vision to life?
 If so, being in charge of creating and executing creative visualisations for companies could be the perfect job for you.

 4. Graphic designer